Innis Library Overview

 Eligible titles will have a button in the full Catalogue record.
 Currently registered McMaster faculty, staff and students can select this button and complete the resulting form to request a scan from the library at no charge.
 A link to the scanned PDF will be emailed to you within 24-48 hours during weekdays.

 For full details, visit Request a Journal or Chapter Scan.

 Innis Library is named after Harold Adams Innis (1894-1952), influential Canadian scholar and McMaster alumnus (B.A.
 1916, M.A.
 1918, Hon.
 LL.D.
 1945).

-Innis Library offers course-related and course-integrated instruction to McMaster faculty and students on how to find, evaluate and use information effectively and ethically.
+Innis Library offers course-related and course-integrated instruction to McMaster faculty, staff and students on how to find, evaluate and use information effectively and ethically.

 We can ...

 To request library instruction for Commerce classes or business related sessions, please contact the Business Librarian.

 For instructional support in other subjects and in other libraries, visit Request Library Instruction for Your Course